-26. Residential Placements
+"25."
+Residential Placements

 The vendor shall provide at the daily per diem rates stated in Section B, the following services.
-The USPO/USPSO shall include a local service requirement in accordance with paragraph 38 of this section which defines whether the required residential placement services will be specifically for males, females, or both.
+The USPO/USPSO shall include a local service requirement which defines whether the required residential placement services will be specifically for males, females, or both.